tome-gg/alignment/docs/faq.md

 See an [example of a growth journal](https://www.tome.gg/assets/growth-report.pdf).

-7. **I have questions that you haven't answered.
-Where do I ask them?**
+### 9. I have questions that you haven't answered.
+Where do I ask them?

 File a GitHub issue: